Trevelopment/mazdatweaks/AIO-FAQ.md

 * * *

+**Is there anything to note, if I use a MAC or Linux?**

+>  AIO is fully compatible and functional on Mac and Linux just make sure the USB drive is FAT 32 formatted.
+>  If you are using a Mac or Mac formatted drive that is not working try deleting all hidden files on the drive and have AIO copy tweak files directly to the USB drive to avoid creating additional hidden files.

+* * *

+**Do all tweaks need to be uninstalled when performing a FW update or a factory reset?**

+>  No.  You can a safely update with tweaks installed because all the tweaked files will be replaced by new, updated files.
+The exception is the Autorun and Recovery script that **must** be installed before updating to work correctly.
+> The system can also be factory reset safely with any of the tweaks installed with AIO v2.8.3+ (and Remove Message Reply tweak only works after a factory reset).
+There once was an issue with factory reset if Android Auto was installed but that issue was fixed over a year ago.

+* * *

+**What is the root username & password to connect via SSH?**

+>  After running SSH_Bringback or the Autorun and Recovery scripts the credentials to login as root via SSH are user: **cmu** pass: **jci**
+>  For FW versions before v56.00.513 the username is "root" but you can change that by checking the Force Update SSH option.
+This is useful because updating to a FW version after v56 will change your password to something unknown ONLY IF the root username is "root" so you can avoid that altogether by changing the root username to "cmu" before updating.

+* * *

 **What is "autorun & recovery?"**

-> Autorun & recovery are a set of scripts that will automatically regain SSH access and allow for tweaks to be installed when updating to firmware v59.00.502+ or [after gaining serial access](https://trevelopment.win/im-super-serial).
+> Autorun & recovery are a set of scripts that will automatically regain SSH access and allow for tweaks to be installed when updating to firmware v59.00.502+ or [when gaining serial access](https://trevelopment.win/im-super-serial).
 The recovery script lies dormant until it detects it is needed then runs automatically in the background without you even noticing that it is fixing the issue.

 * * *